Dual education system: Disadvantages

-Although the dual education system is generally considered to be exemplary, more young people are taking vocational education and training courses at training sites and schools rather than in real companies, as they are becoming less willing to take on apprentices for various reasons.
+Although the dual education system is generally considered to be exemplary, more young people are taking vocational education and training courses at training sites and schools rather than in real companies, which are becoming less willing to take on apprentices for various reasons.
 The Cabinet of Germany considered making it compulsory for firms to take on apprentices.
 The idea was dropped when the trade associations agreed to a voluntary training pact.

 Companies that take on apprentices have to follow many regulations, and the training itself is very expensive.

 Requirements for several positions have become more complex and many high school graduates do not provide the right level of education.
 The less complex positions have only graduates with very little education are willing to do it, and even they are not able to keep up with the course.

 Also, companies are often highly specialized and unable to train apprentices in all the required areas.

 Two solutions put forward so far are "contractual education" (Auftragsausbildung) and state-run courses.
 The former would involve companies training apprentices that they do not plan to employ; the contract would also not be an employment contract.
 The latter would involve training outside companies: in schools and colleges.

 Switzerland also has more and more young people finding it hard to get a place in a company of their choice.
 In 2004, a conference took place and was attended by all the parties in the Swiss Federal Council; as no agreement could be reached on which measures to take, the only result was a call for all companies to take on apprentices.

 The lack of places has changed the conditions in which apprentices are taken on.
 In 2004, one new company even advertised apprenticeships in information technology in which apprentices had to pay for the training themselves.
 The uproar was so great, however, that the company was not able to start up.

-Today, most apprentices have to take aptitude tests before they are accepted, and the company can usually chose from several candidates.
+Today, most apprentices have to take aptitude tests before they are accepted, and the company can usually choose from several candidates.